Consequences and children’s behaviour

 Use consequences consistently

 If you use consequences in the same way and for the same behaviour every time, your child knows what to expect.
 For example, you might always use a time-out for hitting.
 You might need to use consequences a few times before your child learns to behave differently.
 It takes time to learn, but being consistent with consequences will help your child learn faster.

 Keep consequences short

-When you do need to follow through with a consequence, it will work better if the consequence happens as soon as possible after the behaviour.
+When you do need to use a consequence, it’s best if the consequence happens as soon as possible after the behaviour.

-But it’s best not to impose a consequence immediately if you’re feeling very angry because you might overreact or be too harsh.
-Instead, say something like ‘I’m feeling very angry at the moment.
+But it’s best not to give a consequence immediately if you’re feeling very angry, because you might overreact or be too harsh.
+Instead, say something like ‘I’m feeling angry at the moment.
 We’ll talk about this again in a couple of minutes when I’m feeling calmer’.